-The Togean archipelago in the Gulf of Tomini, Central Sulawesi, Indonesia, made the Rough Guide to 2018.
+The Togean archipelago in the Gulf of Tomini, Central Sulawesi Dropdown content, Indonesia Dropdown content, made the Rough Guide to 2018 Dropdown content.
 However, Una Una, the northernmost and most secluded of the 56 Togean islands, is the one most definitely on the rise.
 The only volcanic island in the region, it has a fascinating story behind it.

 Formed by the multiple layers of hardened ash and lava of the smoking Colo volcano, Una Una island has been the most prosperous among the Togeans for decades.
 But it was completely abandoned in 1983, when villagers predicted the violent eruption of the volcano, and subsequently fled to the mainland.